shrn01/code-red/README.md

 pip install -r requirements.txt
 ```
-Add `DATABASE_URL = sqlite:///local.db` in your environment variables.

 Go to project root folder and execute `python3 main.py`.

 Go to `https://localhost:5000/ to see the site